Date of travel: 26th January 2020

 Cost: 50 pesos

 We arrived at 3:23am.
-An extremely helpful lady at Ado recommended we get the 9:30am Marlin Espadas bus, not San Juan.
+Tired and worried about finding this San Juan, we went and found someone at the Ado counter for advice.
+An extremely helpful lady at Ado recommended we get the 9:30am Marlin Espadas bus, not the San Juan bus.
+Given the language barrier, I’m not sure why she was anti San Juan, but she was insistent we avoided it.
 San Juan was the only direct bus, so we originally weren’t keen to use Marlin Espadas.
-However given that it was 3:30am, and our broken Spanish wasn’t getting us any information about San Juan, we chose to use ME.
+However given that it was 3:30am, and our broken Spanish wasn’t getting us any information about San Juan, we chose to use Marlin Espadas.

 Related posts: Isla Holbox: Best Things to do in Mexico’s Hidden Gem